Please note the gallery is closed from 11 to 27 August inclusive.

 Waddington Custot is pleased to present a retrospective survey of drawings by Peter Blake.
-The exhibition will include work made while a student at the Royal College of Art, London, in the 1940s to watercolours painted n 2018.
-All works are from the artist’s own private collection and will be exhibited for the first time.
+The exhibition includes work made while a student at the Royal College of Art, London, in the 1940s to watercolours painted in 2018.
+All works are from the artist’s own private collection and are exhibited for the first time.

 Although rarely shown, Blake’s drawings have been and continue to be central to his creative output and offer a window into his life from an informal and intimate viewpoint.
 The drawings vary widely in subject; from portraits of Chrissy, his wife, to the Alexander Calder sculpture at La Colombe d’Or, to simple sketched line drawings, made at quiet moments to pass the time or to document events such as a ‘Dr Death’ wrestling match on Edgware Road or The Who in concert.
 Often drawings were made on whatever was closest to hand, a diary page or hotel notepaper.
 Most include a caption, inscribed in Blake’s familiar handwriting, providing context and often adding humour, such as – ‘First morning in LA at David Hockey’s house – hungover – the pen is drawing by itself.
 Howard and David at the bank’.